 Here, There and Everywhere

 Site specific expanded photo series consisting 40 x black and white photographs with captions under under to multiply meanings.
 210 x 297mm + (various dimensions) in process of producing Photobook edition publication: binding: embossed black linen bound hardback- dimensions 263mm x 263mm - pages 89 – presented 40 black and white photographs with captions on opposite pages

 The Here, There and Everywhere – CMS Experiment.
 Photographs focusing on the original 90’s entrance sign into the high energy physics detector (CMS) buildings at the P1 security gate of the Atlas experiment at CERN’s LHC, Meyrin, Geneva.
 The CMS (Compact Muon Solenoid) collision detector was used to collect data that contributed to the Higgs boson observation made by Nobel Prize winners François Englert and Peter Higgs.
 The CMS set up contributed to a theoretical understanding of the origin of mass of subatomic particles predicted by the Standard Model.
 The photographic work Here, There and Everywhere plays with the idea of capturing cosmic ray sense data by-products as they passage through and past.

 I Poor Orphan

 Photo series consisting 40 x black and white photographs with captions under - 210 x 297mm + (various dimensions) plus Photobook edition publication: binding: embossed black linen bound hardback- dimensions 263mm x 263mm - pages 89 – presenting 40 black and white photographs with captions opposite pages.

-Photo series response documenting features in the concrete plaza drop zone of the reception, shop and visitor centre that sits opposite the wooden ark dome of the Universe of Particles, CERN.
-Low angle views of towering weeds seethe out and run wild spreading from rusted iron planters and captions to offer furtive observations suggesting how memory and trauma making uncertain connections from the periphery alluding to the wider political and sociocultural collective of remembering and cold war secrecy.
+Photo series response to visiting CERN documenting features in the concrete plaza drop zone of the reception, shop and visitor centre zone that sits opposite the iconic dome of the visitor centre, Universe of Particles, Meyrin, CERN.
+Images present low angle views of towering weeds and captions to allude to memory and trauma making uncertain connections from the periphery alluding to the wider political and sociocultural collective of remembering and cold war secrecy.